vgutsu/rxfiledownloader/README.md

-# Android download zip file using Retrofit and RxJava
+# Android download file using Retrofit and RxJava
-redone with RxJava2
+redone with RxJava2 + Kotlin